- Steven Spielberg

-Beyond the genius sewn into the fabric of its scenario, its thread reinforced by the intricacy of its setting, Spielberg composed Minority Report to be a fast-paced union of brains and virtuoso sequences of pure, deftly stylized cinema as the film hurtles from one crisis to another with incredible speed and breadth and cunning.
+Beyond the genius sewn into the fabric of its scenario, its thread reinforced by the intricacy of its setting, Spielberg composed Minority Report to be a fast-paced union of brains and virtuoso sequences.
+This is pure, deftly stylized cinema hurtling from one crisis to another with incredible speed and breadth and cunning.
 John Williams’ thrilling and playful score forms a pitch-perfect marriage with the breakneck proceedings, and the noirish storyline, wrapped inside its science-fiction framework, gives way to an uncommonly exciting motion picture of substantial characters and profoundly involving sci-fi applications.
 The visionary quality of Minority Report‘s cinematic world is matched solely by its endless influence on both film and real-world technology since its release.
 But most importantly, its influence never overwhelms the picture itself.
 Spielberg’s film is ingenious not only for the filmmaker’s countless moments of cinematic resourcefulness and aesthetic wonderment, but for how every fascinating bit of technology or invention suffused into the film has a direct implication on the forward-moving plot and its intensely feeling characters, and furthermore, how the plot expounds an underlying philosophical question.
 Deepening the kinetics of an adventure, Minority Report maintains the power of a dynamic, ceaselessly entertaining, cerebral series of ideas born in the limitless mind of Philip K. Dick.
 Indeed, few films have ever been so much all at once and done so with such sublime artistry.

 Friedman, Lester D. Citizen Spielberg.
 Champaign: University of Illinois Press, 2006.